SMU vs. Tulsa NCAA Football Odds, Plays and Insights | November 27, 2021

 Tulsa Stats and Trends

-- This season, the Golden Hurricane have an ATS record of 3-0 in their three games as an underdog of 6.5 points or more.
+- The Golden Hurricane have always covered the spread this season when underdogs by 6.5 points or more in three chances.

-- Tulsa has gone over the point total in 70% of its opportunities this season (seven times over 10 games with a set point total).
+- Tulsa's games this season have gone over the total in seven out of 10 opportunities (70%).

-- The Golden Hurricane put up 25.4 points per game, comparable to the 27.9 the Mustangs surrender.
+- This season the Golden Hurricane rack up just 2.5 fewer points per game (25.4) than the Mustangs surrender (27.9).

-- Tulsa is 3-2 against the spread and 3-3 overall when the team totals more than 418.3 yards.
+- Tulsa is 3-2 against the spread and 3-3 overall when the team amasses over 418.3 yards.

-- The Golden Hurricane have turned the ball over 21 times this season, eight more turnovers than the Mustangs have forced (13).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.